 The business side of Marc Klok

 As if being a popular football player and signing a contract at one of the biggest clubs in Indonesia wasn’t enough.
 Marc Klok has an entrepreneurial spirit as well!
 Did you know that Marc started a successful company that helps athletes to recover from injuries?
-Together with Fabian Sporkslede, he started Amplify about 4 years ago, and nowadays his clients are the world’s biggest football players as Matthijs de Ligt and Philippe Coutinho.
-They recently added AFC Ajax and Red Bull as new partners and in the last 1,5 years, Amplify has grown enormously.
+Together with Fabian Sporkslede, he started Amplify about four years ago, and nowadays his clients are the world’s biggest football players as Matthijs de Ligt and Philippe Coutinho.
+They recently added AFC Ajax and Red Bull as new partners and in the last year and a half, Amplify has grown enormously.

 Marc has sponsor deals with Adidas and is working together with Indonesia’s biggest sports brand SPECS.
 He owns a Coffee-Bar in Makassar, bought a house close to the beach in Bali, and has its own brand “Marc Klok” (MK).
+Besides that, he runs a podcast on personal improvement called Achieving Greatness.
 You might think where does it stop, but there is more to come.
 Keep following his Instagram and you will soon notice that “MK the Label” will launch “MK Protein Bar!.

 With the “MK Protein bar” I want to create awareness for the right nutrition and how important this can be to achieve your goals.
 Right now we are still waiting for some legal documents but we’re hoping to be online soon.